classmodel/class-web/packages/class/README.md

 ## Developers

-This package is part of a [monorepo](https://github.com//classmodel/class-web) with other packages and applications.
+This package is part of a [monorepo](https://github.com/classmodel/class-web) with other packages and applications.

 ### JSON schema

 The Class model uses a JSON schema to validate the input configuration.
-The schema is defined in the `@classmodel/class` package and can be found in [packages/class/src/config.json](packages/class/src/config.json).
+The schema is defined in the `@classmodel/class` package and can be found at [src/config.json](https://github.com/classmodel/class-web/blob/main/packages/class/src/config.json) (in [repo](./src/config.json)).
 The schema is used to validate the input configuration and to generate a form to input the configuration.

-If any changes are made to the `packages/class/src/config.json` file then the Typescript type need to be regenerated with the following command:
+If any changes are made to the `src/config.json` file then the Typescript type need to be regenerated with the following command:

 ```shell
 pnpm json2ts